On the coverage of electroweak-inos within the pMSSM with SModelS -- a comparison with the ATLAS pMSSM study: Results

 A larger effect is seen when the gluino is heavy and only EWKino analyses serve to constrain a point.
 In this case, we count 599 points for which at least two analyses have $0.5<\rexp<1$, and 397 (475) of them are (expected to be) excluded by the combination.
 We also notice that the combination is more relevant in the lower mass region as the number of analyses sensitive to these points increases, while only a few analyses are able to constrain heavy states.
 Overall, the observed (expected) exclusion went from 1201 (1073) points for EWKino constraints to 1696 (1479) when adding gluino constraints to 2031 (2002) points after combination.
 Combining analyses thus resulted in a 20\% (35\%) improvement in (expected) exclusion.
 The gain with respect to the single-analysis approach is illustrated in Fig.~\ref{fig:histocomb}.

 Figure~\ref{fig:llhds} shows concrete examples of likelihood combination for three sample points.
 Point {\tt 1287} (top row) features a higgsino-like LSP with a mass of 144~GeV (with $\tilde\chi^\pm_1-\tilde\chi^0_1$ and $\tilde\chi^0_2-\tilde\chi^0_1$ mass splittings below 10 GeV), a bino-like $\tilde\chi^0_3$ at about 680~GeV, and wino-like $\tilde\chi^\pm_2/\tilde\chi^0_4$ at about 1~TeV.
 The gluino has a mass of about 1.8~TeV and decays mainly into the higgsino-like EWKinos plus 3rd generation quarks.
 The relevant analyses entering the combination are two EWKino searches from ATLAS, the 0-lepton one (constraining mainly the wino production) and the soft leptons one (constraining mainly the higgsino production), and a gluino search from CMS.
 None of these individual analyses excludes the point, but the combination does.
-Also note that the combination is expected to exclude the point ($\rexp^{\rm comb}= 1/\mu_{\rm 95}^{\rm exp}= 1.07$) but the observed exclusion is even stronger ($\robs^{\rm comb}= 1/\mu_{\rm 95}^{\rm obs}=1.42$) due to a deficit of events in both ATLAS-SUSY-2018-41 and CMS-SUS-19-006.
+Also note that the combination is expected to exclude the point ($\rexp^{\rm comb}= 1/\mu_{\rm 95}^{\rm exp}= 1.07$) but the observed exclusion is even stronger ($\robs^{\rm comb}= 1/\mu_{\rm 95}^{\rm obs}=1.42$) due to a deficit of events in both ATLAS-SUSY-2018-41 and CMS-SUS-19-006.\footnote{The non-smooth behaviour of the likelihood for CMS-SUS-19-006 (red lines) at negative signal strengths comes from numerical instabilities of the covariance matrix associated to this analysis.
+However, since only the region with $\mu > 0$ is relevant for constraining the model points, this does not impact any of the results presented here.}

 Point {\tt 4971} (middle row) is a wino-like LSP scenario with $\mnt{1}\simeq\mch{1}\simeq 340$~GeV, leading to a disappearing track signature.
 The gluino has a mass of about 1.6~TeV and decays to 60\% into the long-lived chargino plus $t\bar b$ or $b\bar t$.
 Thus, only a few percent of the total gluino-pair production lead to $4t+$MET and $4b+$MET signatures, which are constrained by simplified model results in \smodels.
 The bino- and higgsino-like EWKinos are too heavy to play a role.
 Neither the long-lived (disappearing track) nor the prompt search is sufficiently sensitive to individually exclude this point.
 However, when both searches are combined the point is excluded with $\robs = 1.18$.
 This illustrates the potential impact of combining prompt and long-lived results.